amithasanamithasan/CarStore/README.md

 # Car Store B4A2V3
+🛠️ Technology I Can Use
+Backend Development:

+Node.js
+Express.js
+Mongoose
+TypeScript
+Package Management:

+Any npm packages that are required for your project Additional Technologies:

+Feel free to incorporate any additional technologies that you deem necessary for your project.
 ## Objective
 Develop an Express application with TypeScript, integrating MongoDB with Mongoose to manage a Car Store.
 Ensure data integrity using Mongoose schema validation.